-Alice Springs alone has reached 1,900 recorded assault related crimes which is around 24 per cent of the crimes recorded across the Territory.
-71 per cent of these assaults in Alice Springs are induced by Alcohol intoxication.
+Alice Springs alone has reached 1,900 recorded assault-related crimes, which is around 24 per cent of the crimes registered across the Territory.
+Seventy-one per cent of these assaults in Alice Springs is induced by Alcohol intoxication.
 Tenant Creek, with a population of 3,000, comes up in second place for the highest recorded assault crimes with 600 recorded assault/violence offences.

-Common Assault under 188 can imprison an offender for 1 year, this can charged to a person if he committed the assault and there is no greater punishment provided for his infractions.
+Common Assault under 188 can imprison an offender for one year; this can be charged to a person if he committed the assault, and there is no greater punishment provided for his infractions.
 Assault on workers under 188A can be imposed on persons who committed an offence against a worker in the performance of his duty.
 Assault on Police under 189A provides a penalty of 2 years imprisonment for any person who committed an assault on an officer while executing his official duties.

 An assault on an Administrator, judge or magistrate provides a stiffer penalty of 14 years imprisonment if the assault is performed by a person while the former is exercising his official functions.

 The same length of penalty is imposed for those persons who assaulted a member of a crew of an aircraft.
 Assault under this circumstance threatens not only the life of the victim but the persons on board the aircraft as well.
-Assault with an intention to commit an offence is punishable with 3 years of imprisonment.
+Assault to commit an offence is punishable with three years of imprisonment.

-Defenses on Assault/Violence Offences vary according to the territory.
-However the usual valid defences are Self Defence, Defence of property, Prevention of Crime, Lawful Order/Arrest in case of the local enforcers and authorities.
+Defences on Assault/Violence Offences vary according to the territory.
+However, the usual valid defences are Self Defence, Defence of property, Prevention of Crime, Lawful Order/Arrest in case of the local enforcers and authorities.